-The seventeenth year of Ixion@Cadwell! and we've got a spiffing set of dates again (thanks as ever to Ian Berry at MSV); the 8th and 9th of August 2013.
+It's not only Cadwell Park's eightieth birthday but the eighteenth year of Ixion@Cadwell! and we've got a lurvley set of dates again (thanks as ever to Ian Berry at MSV); the 7th and 8th of August 2014.

 The massed ranks of Ixies and their friends will once more assemble in the glorious confines of Cadwell Park to spit in the face of Global Recession, dare the Weather Gods to do their worst and gratuitously squander the World's hydrocarbon reserves by riding their motorcycles round and round the circuit.